naqvijafar91/go-workshops/012-testing/05-testing-benchmarking/README.md

-## Running commands in shell
+## Running commands in the shell

 How to write benchmarks in Go
 This post continues a series on the testing package I started a few weeks back.
-You can read the previous article on writing table driven tests here.
+You can read the previous article on writing table-driven tests here.

 Introduction
 The Go testing package contains a benchmarking facility that can be used to examine the performance of your Go code.
 This post explains how to use the testing package to write a simple benchmark.